checosdovalina/masstherMed/replit.md

 - **therapists**: Staff members with specialties and contact info
 - **patients**: Patient records with demographics and emergency contacts
 - **appointments**: Scheduled therapy sessions with status tracking
-- **sessions**: Clinical session records with notes and observations
+- **sessions**: Clinical session records with notes and observations (optionally linked to protocols)
+- **protocols**: Treatment protocols with session tracking and progress monitoring
 - **users**: Authentication and user management

 **Key Design Decisions:**